Decoherence Effects in a Three-Level System under Gaussian Process: Main Results

-This section includes the application of the noises of Gaussian nature over the time evolved density matrix of the single qutrit system given in $Eq.\eqref{final density matrix under Gaussian process}$.
-In the current case, the noise phase is superimposed over the system's phase.
-One can note that the diagonal and off-diagonal elements of the matrix become changes from that given in Eq.\eqref{Noieless density matrix value}, however, have not vanished.
-This comprehends that, unlike the bipartite and tripartite quantum systems, the current three-level state remained coherent and entangled under the presence of noises.
-Thus, proving itself a better resource to store information than bipartite and tripartite quantum systems showing greater loss \cite{Tsokeng, Mazzola, Kenfack-CN, Yu}.\\
+Under the effects of Gaussian noises, the diagonal and off-diagonal components of the aforementioned matrix differ from those in Eq.\eqref{final density matrix value}, but they do not vanish.
+Therefore, the current three-level state remained coherent, even under the presence of noise.
+This means the single three-level system is a better resource in terms of information preservation than bipartite and tripartite quantum systems, which suffer from more loss \cite{AT1, AT2, AT3, AT4, AT5, Mazzola, Kenfack-CN, Yu, y2, y3, y4}.

+Using Eq.\eqref{L1 norm coherence} for the final density matrix given in Eq.\eqref{Matrix with applied noises}, the result obtained for {$\ell_1$-norm of coherence} has the following form: